rvp6696/Task-Manager/README.md

 <h1>Task Manager</h1>

 <p>Task Manager is a meticulously crafted web application designed to streamline task organization and elevate productivity.
-  This project showcases my skills in frontend UI development and is aimed at providing users with a seamless and intuitive task management experience.</p>
+  This project is aimed at providing users with a seamless and intuitive task management experience.</p>

 <h3>Key Features</h3>